airsidemobile/JOSESwift/README.md

 ### JWK: Representing Keys

 JWK is a JSON data structure that represents a cryptographic key.
-For instance, you could use it as payload of a JWS or a JWE to transmit your public key to a server.
+For instance, you could use it as the payload of a JWS or a JWE to transmit your public key to a server.

 #### Encoding RSA Public Keys